zlovtnik/plc/tasks.md

 [ ] Task 5.3: Set up monitoring and alerting for the logging system itself (e.g., is the collector running? is Elasticsearch healthy?).

 [ ] Task 5.4: Implement TLS encryption for agent-collector communication.

+[ ] Task 5.5: Implement authentication for the web interface.